Privacy Search Engines

 A privacy search engine won’t show you personalized ads or any marketing content based on your search or browsing history.

-What is the best search engine for privacy?
+What is the best private search engine?

 There is a wide variety of private search engines available, but they don’t all offer the same level of protection or user experience.